Trip Itineraries & Travel Plans for Adventurers

 Fortunately, we both know it’s a load of *expletive deleted*.

-Below, you’ll sift through a wide assortment of itineraries & travel plans designed with the time-crunched mid-range luxury traveller in mind.
+Below, you’ll sift through an assortment of itineraries & travel plans designed with the time-crunched mid-range luxury traveller in mind.

 In the end, though, these itineraries are not about me; they’re about you.

-The itineraries below are based on my travels to over 50 countries in the past decade and a half.
+The itineraries below are based on my travels to over 50 countries in the past decade and a half, and of the experiences of our team.
 These are not personal travelogues or detailed play-by-plays.

 Instead, I’ve flipped the usual travel blogging paradigm on its head, replacing selfies and self-aggrandizing details with practical information that’ll help you plan your dream trip better.